 - Furniture, equipment, and supplies for expanded outdoor activities (dining/retail)

 - Expenses that will be reimbursed by forgivable loans or grants such as the Small Business Administration Paycheck Protection Program (PPP), or other sources are not eligible

 Disbursement of Funds

-Small business and non-profit awardees will receive the approved funding in one disbursement via an Electronic Funds Transfer or Automated Clearing House (EFT or ACH).
+Restaurant and bar awardees will receive the approved funding in one disbursement via an Electronic Funds Transfer or Automated Clearing House (EFT or ACH).

 First Come First Serve Basis

 Applications will be reviewed and approved on a first come first serve basis.

 - Business License

 - Certificate of Occupancy

 - Bank Statements for February 2020 and May 2020 (additional bank statements may be requested)